The Ottauquechee River Trail

 With your face to the Ottauquechee River, dig your toes in the lush, soft grass of East End Park—a spot once dubbed “the jungle” for the dense tangle of wilderness which served as a dumping ground for excess snow—and glance to your right.

-Construction of the three-mile Ottauquechee River Trail began earlier this month (August 2020) with help from Woodstock residents and the Upper Valley Trails Alliance.
+The three-mile Ottauquechee River Trail was developed with help from Woodstock residents and the Upper Valley Trails Alliance.

 The Ottauquechee River and Billings Farm & Museum’s pastoral grounds beckon from beyond a stand of trees.
 You’ll inch closer till the wide, flat trail bends right to follow the swaying path of the river, complete with perspectives of Mt Peg and Mt Tom you can’t find anywhere else, before transitioning to a meadow loop of mowed fields.